Provincially Registered Audiologist

-What is a Provincially Registered Audiologist or Hearing Aid Practitioner (HIP)?
+What is a Registered Audiologist or Hearing Instrument Practitioner?

-A Provincially registered Audiologist or Hearing Aid Practitioner is one who has been registered by the College of Speech and Hearing Health Professionals of BC to test hearing and prescribe hearing aids.
-An Audiologist has a Masters or Doctoral degree from a university.
-A Hearing Aid Practitioner has a 2-3 year college diploma from a college.
+A Provincially Registered Audiologist or Hearing Instrument Practitioner (RHIP) is one who has been registered by the College of Speech and Hearing Health Professionals of BC to test hearing and prescribe hearing aids.
+An Audiologist has a Masters or Doctorate degree from a university.
+A Hearing Instrument Practitioner has a 2-3 year college diploma from a college.
 Think of an Audiologist as an Optometrist and an HIP as an Optician.
 Audiologists have a relatively wider scope of practice in that they can test and fit infants and can also do more specialized types of hearing testing.
 In the field of adult hearing health however, both of these professionals receive extensive training in the testing, fitting, counselling, and post fitting follow up of hearing aids.

 Hearing Test and Consultation